 The Grand Designs presenter broke the world record for crowdfunding investment – 649 people helped McCloud raise a total of £1.95 million for his Hab Housing project.
 That was soon exceeded by Mexican chain restaurant Chilango, which successfully raised just over £2.1 million to help grow their business.

 But these examples are still very much the exception rather than the rule.
 While many start-up founders have plenty of profile within their own communities, they don’t quite have the reach of a popular Channel 4 show.

 So if UK SMEs are finding it harder to access financial support than their larger counterparts, it’s important to offer support and stimulate lending to our small, ambitious companies, whether this is at a national policy level or elsewhere.

 Encouragingly, there have been some steps taken to address this.
-In 2013 the government launched Small Business: Great Ambition, which detailed how they were making it easier for small businesses to scale up.
-Programmes like the Technology Strategy Board (TSB) also help to enhance UK economic growth and small business innovation.
+In 2013 the government launched Small Business: Great Ambition (external link), which detailed how they were making it easier for small businesses to scale up.
+Programmes like the Technology Strategy Board (external link) (TSB) also help to enhance UK economic growth and small business innovation.

 Earlier this month the TSB announced plans to divide £4 million between innovative small businesses in order to develop security software.
 With their direction focused on maintaining innovation and growth for small businesses, they understand that with the emergence of highly innovative business comes the risk to cyber security.

 It’s perhaps no wonder that cyber risks are a focus here.
 Going back to our DNA of an Entrepreneur Report, 52% of SMEs across Europe said they used the web to launch their new product or service.
 Of course, with an increase in innovation, especially online, comes an increase in exposure to risk.